emqx/blog/en/202307/best-practices-of-maximum-packet-size-in-mqtt.md

    ![Create an MQTT connection](https://assets.emqx.com/images/784f1078a559f75b0c9ed10f30a5a218.png)

 3. After a successful connection, we can observe through the Wireshark packet capture tool that the Maximum Packet Size property in the CONNACK packet returned by the server is 1048576.
-This means that the client can only send a packet of up to 1 KB to the public MQTT server each time:
+This means that the client can only send a packet of up to 1 MB to the public MQTT server each time:

    ![Wireshark packet capture tool](https://assets.emqx.com/images/0d6c9d52f8dbb2c052119386f0bb10b3.png)